andersonwilliam85/Ashrael-Package/README.md

 ## Roadmap

 1. **VoidWalker Enhancements**:
-   - **Suppressing Login Screens**: Further refine VoidWalker’s ability to hide login screens, maintaining immersion with its “voidwalking” theme.
-   - **Improved Character Management**: Streamline the management of multiple characters, including more intuitive adding, removing, and switching functionality.
-   - **Local Persistence**: Implement local data storage to retain character stats, inventory, and status across sessions, enhancing efficiency and consistency without needing external files.
+   - **Local Persistence**: Add local storage of character data, including stats and inventory, for enhanced reliability across sessions.
+   - **Advanced Character Management**: Simplify character registration and management for multi-character accounts.

 2. **Adventure Mode Generalization**:
-   - **Expanded Class Support**: Broaden support across additional classes, allowing Adventure Mode to dynamically adapt spell-ups, healing, and recovery processes based on the character’s class and alignment.
+   - **Expanded Class Support**: Broaden support across additional classes, adapting spell-ups, healing, and recovery based on character class and alignment.
-   - **Generic Play Modes**: Refine solo and group play mode behaviors for more flexibility and situational adjustments, with customized options for different class needs and play styles.
+   - **Generic Play Modes**: Generalize solo and group modes to accommodate diverse class and playstyle needs.
-   - **Enhanced Automation**: Build out the automation layer to better manage buffing, recovery, and engagement for both solo and group modes.
+   - **Enhanced Automation**: Refine automation to manage buffs, recovery, and engagement efficiently for both solo and group play.

-3. **PackageManager Maintenance**:
+3. **PackageManager Refinements**:
-   - Continue refining version control and compatibility checks to ensure a stable experience across Mudlet updates, with a focus on seamless PackageManager functionality.
+   - Ensure seamless compatibility and stability with Mudlet updates, focusing on package update checks and version management.

 ## Contributing

 Contributions are welcome.
 For feature requests or bug reports, please submit an issue on the repository, or reach out to the project maintainer directly.

 ---

-This package simplifies multi-character management, automated updates, and adventure mode controls, all while creating an immersive, customizable experience on Avatar MUD.